 - Withholding tax.
 Canadian withholding tax is mandatory for annuities purchased with RPP (locked-in and non-locked-in), LIF or DPSP premiums.

-Death benefits depend on whether income has started, the source of premium and the guaranteed period chosen.
+Death benefits depend on whether income has started and the source of premium.